-Save more for retirement or other major goals before you retire.

-Gain flexibility in how you receive benefits from the plan.

-Tailor your investment strategy to meet your unique needs.

-Control how and when you pay taxes on what you've saved.

-And you may get additional employer contributions.
+- Save more for retirement. - Gain flexibility in how you receive benefits from the plan. - Tailor your investment strategy to meet your unique needs. - Control how and when you pay taxes on what you've saved. - And you may get additional employer contributions.

-Many factors go into deciding whether or not to participate.
-But once you're familiar with nonqualified benefits and ready to sign up, it's easy as:
+Many factors go into deciding whether or not to participate, but once you are familiar with nonqualified benefits and ready to sign up, it's easy as: